AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	^ bias
 ~~~~~~~

 So far, we have defined the class `Neuron` which contains two variables (`weights` and `bias`), and 4 methods (`weights:`, `weights`, `bias:`, and `bias`).
 We now need to define the logic of our perceptron by applying a set of input values and obtaining the output value.
-Let's add a `feed:` method that does exactly this computation:
+Let's add a `feed:` method that does exactly this small computation:

 ~~~~~~~
 Neuron>>feed: inputs